alexandrezahrai/contentful-pagebuilder/README.md

 - Starts Astro dev server
 - Open your browser at http://localhost:4321/

+## Contentful Setup

+Before you can render pages in Astro, you need to set up the Contentful space with the proper content types and fields.
+This section ensures the CMS structure matches your page builder.

+### Create the Page Content Type

+- In Contentful, create a new `Content Type` called `Page`.
+- Add the following fields:
+  - `title` — Short text
+  - `slug` — Short text (used in the URL)
+  - `builder` — Reference field (allows multiple entries, references block content types)

+**Note:** The `builder` field is the core of the page builder.
+Marketing users will use it to stack and reorder blocks.

+### Marketing Workflow

+Once content types exist:

+- Editors create new `Page` entries.
+- Fill the `title` and `slug` fields.
+- Use the `builder` field to add, stack, and reorder blocks.
+- Fill in block-specific fields.
+- Publish the page.

+**Notes:**

+- No code changes are needed for new pages.
+As long as the block exists in Contentful and the Astro component is implemented, the page renders automatically.
+- Marketing users can reorder blocks in the builder field, and the page in Astro will update automatically without code changes.

 ## GraphQL Types (Codegen)

 1. Install Codegen packages (already included in this project):